The BAD Algae – It’s a local and global problem!

 HABs are induced by an overabundance of nutrients in the water.
 The two most common nutrients are fixed nitrogen (nitrates, ammonia, urea) and phosphate.
 These nutrients are emitted by agriculture, other industries, excessive fertilizer use in urban/suburban areas and associated urban runoff.
 Higher water temperature and low circulation are contributing factors.
 HABs can cause significant harm to animals, the environment and economies.
 They have been increasing in size and frequency worldwide, a fact that many experts attribute to global climate change”.
 Wikipedia

 Join nutrient stewardship agriculture, algae production and algae bloom/remediation technologies as they tackle the worsening nutrient runoff problems and worsening algae bloom and HAB problems taking place in 50 states.
 These problems won’t fix themselves!
-NAA takes a holistic approach from nutrient runoff (N+P) at nonpoint sources creating harmful algae blooms on canals, marinas, lakes and coastlines.
-Reducing nutrient runoff at nonpoint sources before entering waterways, will help improve algae bloom and HAB remediation on waterbodies.
+Reducing nutrient runoff entering waterways will reduce the algae bloom and HAB problems on waterbodies.

 Articles: